The Yo-Yo Attack: Bankrupting Cloud Infrastructure

 Security note: ISNs must be unpredictable to thwart sequence prediction attacks, though RFC-793 assumes a "quiet time" after crashes to avoid overlaps.

-Here's a simple Python example using the socket
+Here's a simple Python example using the socket library to establish a TCP connection:

 import socket